asdf-vm/asdf/docs/guide/getting-started.md

 See the [configuration](/manage/configuration.md) reference page for more config options.

-## Install Guide Complete!
+## Guide Complete!

-That completes the install guide of `asdf` :tada: You can now manage `nodejs` versions for your project.
+That completes the Getting Started guide for `asdf` :tada: You can now manage `nodejs` versions for your project.
 Follow similar steps for each type of tool in your project!

 `asdf` has a many more commands to become familiar with, you can see them all by running `asdf --help` or `asdf`.
 The core of the commands are broken into three categories: